julianpoemp/webspace-backup/README.md

 ## Installation
 1. Clone this repository.
 2. In the terminal go to `webspace-backup` folder
-3. run npm install (nodejs must be installed)
+3. Run npm install (nodejs must be installed)
+4. Duplicate ``config_sample.json`` and rename it to ``config.json``
+5. Change the config.json so that you can connect to your webspace and test the functionality.

 ## run development build